nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >  - Example: Alice paid for a movie which she watched with Bob in a session with a session unique identifier of 1,
 >    costing a total of $20.
 The correct command format is: <br>
 >    `activity /create /sid 1 /n movie /p Alice /i Alice Bob /co 20`
->- Given that the values can only be displayed up to 2 decimal places, rounding errors may seem to have occurred
+>- All values displayed are rounded off to 2 decimal places.
+This may result in slight inaccuracies.
->  in the calculations.

 <br>